 Varenyky, or written in Ukrainian вареники, are one of the most popular Ukrainian foods.
 In fact, if you read any list of popular Ukrainian foods to try you’ll definitely see varenyky.
 I’ve already posted a recipe for fried varenyky with shkvarky, but this time I’m showing a recipe for black varenyky with pike, something not at all traditional.

 Like most dumplings, varenyky consist of a filling wrapped in dough.
-Traditionally the filling is mashed potatoes, however fresh fruits are also popular depending on the season.
+Traditionally the filling is mashed potatoes, however fresh fruits like cherries are also popular depending on the season.
 The closes relative would be a pierogi, although varenyky are traditionally boiled rather than fried (but Poland and Ukraine do change it up occasionally).

 Making The Varenyky Pike Filling

 Using pike, or any fish for that matter, as a filling is as untraditional as it gets.
 Hence why I decided to completely change the color.
 Don’t worry, there was no artificial black food coloring used in this recipe…that black color comes from cuttlefish ink (which is most popular with Italian, Slovenian, and Croatian cuisine.

 The fish in this filling is pike, which is a delicious river fish.
 I poached three fillets in butter, salt, and pepper.
 Now, this fish is quite annoying because of the bones so do take special care to pick around and make sure you get them all out.
 Don’t worry about making the fillets pretty, as they will be mashed up with walnuts anyways.